theonetrade/backtest-kit/docs/classes/PersistIntervalUtils.md

 getIntervalStorage: any
 ```

+Memoized factory creating one IPersistIntervalInstance per bucket.

 ### readIntervalData

 ```ts
 readIntervalData: (bucket: string, key: string) => Promise<IntervalData>
 ```

-Reads interval data for a given bucket and key.
+Reads an interval marker from the given bucket by key.
+Lazily initializes the bucket instance on first access.

 ### writeIntervalData